Patterson River Secondary College

-Patterson River Secondary College is a public co-educational high school located in Carrum, Victoria, Australia.
+Patterson River Secondary College is a public co-educational high school located in Seaford, Victoria, Australia.
 Formerly called the Seaford Carrum High School, in 1992 the school merged with the nearby Bonbeach High School, staying on the site of Seaford-Carrum.
 The school caters for approximately 1,120 students and has over 120 staff.
 The current principal is Daniel Dew.
 The three vice-principals are Samantha Jeacle, Lisa Cavey, and Adam Slater.
 Patterson River has a mean study score of 28 across all subjects as of 2018.

 History

 The school was called Seaford-Carrum High at the time of opening.
 When it was first opened, it operated in the position the current Carrum Primary School is.

-2005 Student-Teacher Incident
+2005 student-teacher incident

 In mid-2005, a teacher at Patterson River, working in a portable at the back of the school, lacking a telephone, experienced harassment from a male student.
 After having been suspended, the harassment continued after his return to the school.
 The teacher, due to this, experienced several symptoms, including "feeling nauseous", "panic attacks", and stress, ultimately leading to her daughter (who was in Year 12 at the time) to drive her to school.
 Later on, a female student accused the teacher of having "kicked her", with it being withdrawn after time.

-In September 2006. the teacher was awarded weekly compensation payments in a verdict from a Melbourne County Court judge, due to "overwhelming evidence" that the teacher had suffered psychological injury.
+In September 2006, the teacher was awarded weekly compensation payments in a verdict from a Melbourne County Court judge, due to "overwhelming evidence" that the teacher had suffered psychological injury.